In this post you will:

 pipeline, you will land on the

 page.
 Here, you can select your input data to upload and define your parameters.
-For an elaborate tutorial on how to create your own customized nf-core based pipeline, you can check Phil’s post and get coding.
+For an elaborate tutorial on how to create your own customised nf-core based pipeline, you can check Phil’s post and get coding.

 Select data & parameters